Ryan Kavanaugh

 The fact that he succeeded is one of many reasons why viewers reacted so positively to the film.
 Burger and his team place the audience directly into the character’s mind using a dynamic style that sets Limitless apart from so many other films like it.

-Part of Burger’s approach involved making key cinematographic choices.
+Part of Burger’s approach involved making a critical collection of cinematographic choices.
 In interviews, Burger explained that Cooper’s character at the beginning of the film lives in a drab world.
 The colors surrounding him reflect the grim reality of his life circumstances.
 He has failed in his career and lives in squalor.
 In addition, his girlfriend recently left him, and he is too depressed to even maintain his appearance.
 Burger filmed these scenes in a way that allows the character’s external world to mirror his internal experience.

 Unique Visual Style